It’s Summer - YAY!

 KEEP THOSE READING, WRITING AND SPELLING SKILLS STRONG AND ACTIVE.

-If you have questions about other summer activities or have some you have enjoyed and would like to share, email us at silentelephante@gmail.com or head to our Facebook group Silent Elephant "e", LLC Group.
+If you have questions about other summer activities or have some you have enjoyed and would like to share, email us at silentelephante@gmail.com or head to our Facebook group Silent Elephant "e"™, LLC Group.

-Phonetic Reading with Silent Elephant “e”™ there's plenty of info at silentelephante.com and, of course, you can always email us or go to here.
+If you have questions about Phonetic Reading with Silent Elephant “e”™ there's plenty of info at silentelephante.com and, of course, you can always email us or go to here.
 We'd love to set up a time to visit with you.